spencertipping/tau/doc/pi0-asm.md

 `q()` takes multiple argument types and handles them in different ways:

 + Booleans, numbers, and UTF9 are quoted
-+ Strings are word-split and resolved to functions
++ Strings are resolved to functions
-+ Initializer lists are assembled into sublists

 The program above produces the list `[3 4 i64+ print]`, which is the main function and is executed when you call `.go()`.